A Brief History of Glenwood, Arkansas

 The Work Begins

 A number of Spanish-speaking people from Guatemala, El Salvador, and Mexico moved to the Glenwood area.
 The members of the Bonnerdale church felt the need to reach these people with Bible truth.
-In 1994, Lynn and Claudia Rains from Bonnerdale asked Spanish-speaking pastor Milton Quijano of Springdale, an El Salvadorian, to conduct a Revelation Seminar for ten successive nights in mid-October.
+In 1994, Lynn and Claudia Rains from Bonnerdale asked Jorge Oregon, a layman from Harrison, to conduct a Revelation Seminar in mid-October.
+Jorge asked Spanish-speaking pastor Milton Quijano of Springdale, an El Salvadorian, to help, so Pastor Quijano led the first ten nights, while Jorge led the last ten, driving 180 miles each way.
 The seminar was held in the Adventist Community Service center.
-Jorge Oregon, a layman from Harrison, drove 180 miles each way to team up with Quijano for the meetings.
 Judy Graybeal from Hot Springs organized children’s meetings each night with games and Bible stories.
 Others provided special music, including the Mears brothers violin trio, Dr. Sedir Pandit with his saw, and pastor Quijano with Jorge and Tina Oregon singing with their guitars.
 Ysis Espana, a guest singer, shared her talent.
 Local Adventist doctors gave nightly health nuggets, translated by Claudia Rains.
 As a result, eighteen people made a decision to keep the seventh-day Sabbath.
 Many follow-up activities were planned to help integrate these families into the Adventist fellowship.
 The Bonnerdale Church welcomed the new believers to a fellowship lunch followed by an invitation to a family night at the Bonnerdale gymnasium.
 They were also invited to an area-wide singspiration.
 The new believers met every Wednesday night for Spanish Bible classes conducted by the Rains.
 The Oregons continued to conduct Sabbath services for the group every other week (Lybarger, 1995).

 Glenwood Spanish Company Organized in 1996